sweezy793/notable/README.md

 # notable

-A Node.js API with basic CRUD routes using Node, Express and MongoDB
+A Node.js API with basic CRUD routes made using Node, Express and MongoDB